+A good tagline is important even when pitching to investors.
 VCs and angel investor networks get 100s of business plans every month.
 And a few individuals in VC firms have the task of sifting though these pitch decks to shortlist those that they think are worthy of more time.
 Because it is impossible for anyone to go through 100s of pitch decks very, very diligently, it is often the first impressions and the clarity of communication of the first couple of slides that will decide whether the deck makes it to the ‘shortlisted for further review’ bucket.

 Also remember, the tagline you have for consumers/users/clients may be different than the description of the business that you have when you present to investors.
 Consumers need to know your value proposition for them, while investors need to know the business behind that value proposition.

 E.g. your tagline to consumers may be ‘Your neighborhood childcare clinic’.
 And that line may go below the logo.
 But when pitching to investors, you may want to add a headline to the title slide saying: “Raising Rs.2cr to scale up a chain of affordable, high-quality childcare clinics from the current 3 centres to 25 centres in Delhi NCR in 2 years’.
 This is important because an investor would like to understand the following:

 - What do you do

 - How much funding are you asking for

 - How long will that funding last, and what will you achieve with that funding